 - Candidates should finish the prescribed teacher training programs.

 CSIR UGC NET (usually called CSIR NET) is a public-level test coordinated by the National Testing Agency (NTA).
-It is for the Junior Research Fellowship (JRF) and all about teaching in Indian colleges and schools.
-CSIR represents the Council of Scientific and Industrial Research and the test is meant the faculty of Science & Technology only.
+It is for the Junior Research Fellowship (JRF) and is all about teaching in Indian colleges and schools.
+CSIR represents the Council of Scientific and Industrial Research and the test is meant for the faculty of Science & Technology only.

 - Applicants should have a degree in BTech/BE/BPharma/MBBS/BS (4 years)/Integrated BS-MS/MSc with a minimum of 55 percent marks.

 - The candidate should be 28 years of age.

 Uttar Pradesh Teacher Eligibility Test (UPTET) is a state-level Sarkari exam that takes place once a year for the appointment of primary (Classes 1-5) and upper primary (Classes 6-8) level teachers in the schools of Uttar Pradesh.
 The test is led by the Uttar Pradesh Basic Education Board (UPBEB).
 The test consists of 2 papers where Paper 1 is intended for instructors of Classes 1-5 and Paper 2 is for those who intend to become teachers for Classes 6-8.
 These are offline tests.